onedata/onedata-documentation/doc/oneclient.md

 # Oneclient

 Onedata supplies a command line based client that is able to mount your spaces in your local file system tree.
-One client is based on (Fuse)[https://github.com/libfuse/libfuse].
-Oneclient can be downloaded form [onedata.org](https://onedata.org/download).
-PLease follow installation instructions that can be found there for your particular platform.
+Oneclient is based on [Fuse](https://github.com/libfuse/libfuse) and can be downloaded form [onedata.org](https://onedata.org/download).
+Please follow installation instructions that can be found there for your particular platform.

 *Upon installing ensure that you are a member of a `fuse` group by using the `id` command.
 If not, use command `gpasswd -a <username> fuse` to add your user to `fuse` group.*

 ## Authentication

-In order to be able to mount your spaces you need to be able to authenticate with
+In order to be able to mount your spaces you need to autenticate with [onedata.org](onedata.org).
+You can either use a certificate or a authorization token.

 ~~~
 [onedata@provider ~]$ oneclient -h